glx-seven/dual-c_expansioncard/README.md

 The STEP-file is a prototype for an enclosure, the .txt-file mentions the needed additional hardware (heat inserts and spacers for PCB-installation).

+There's quiet a long thread in the framework forums documenting the work (and the ones of some others) if you are interested in further details and reading.
+The process is starting around here: https://community.frame.work/t/dual-usb-c-expansion-card/2325/130?u=tbe

 Here are some pictures of the prototype-PCB: